Carefully clean the eyelids using a warm, wet washcloth if tears build up and leave crusts.

-Some doctors suggest gently massaging the area 2 - 3 times a day.
+For infants, you may try gently massaging the area 2 to 3 times a day.
 Using a clean finger, rub the area from the inside corner of the eye toward the nose.
 This may help to open the tear duct.

 In adults, the cause of the blockage must be treated.
-This may re-open the duct if there is not much damage.
-Surgery to reconstruct the passageway may be needed to re-establish normal tear drainage, and stop the overflow onto the cheek.
+This may re-open the duct if there is not too much damage.
+Surgery using tiny tubes or stents to open the passageway may be needed to restore normal tear drainage.